 TOMATOES - TO STAKE OR NOT TO STAKE

 There are probably more methods for growing tomatoes than any other vegetable.
-They can be trained to a trellis, caged, allowed to sprawl over the ground, tied to stakes or grown in hanging baskets and containers.
+Tomatoes can be trained to a trellis, caged, allowed to sprawl over the ground, tied to stakes or grown in hanging baskets and containers.
 Each method has advantages and disadvantages.

 If you have space, this is the easiest method for growing tomatoes and plants grown this way often produce the greatest number of fruits.
 However, the fruits are in contact with the ground, so the chances for fruit rot and damage by slugs and snails increases.
-Applying a layer of mulch under the plants will reduce the risks of disease and fruit damage.
+Applying a layer of mulch under the tomato plants will reduce the risks of disease and fruit damage.

 Determinate varieties need cages about 3 feet high and indeterminate varieties do better with taller cages.
 With cages, plants are off the ground and fruits are easy to pick.
-Check out our selection of tomato cages.

 Set stakes when you set out your tomato transplants, and keep in mind that your tomato plant will get quite tall.
 Stakes should be 6 to 8 feet tall and no thinner than 1" x 2" for support.
 Drive them deeply into the ground as your tomato plant will get heavy as it grows and bears fruit.
 As your plant grows, train the vine to the stake by tying the main stem loosely to the support.